phpfui/PHPFUIWebsite/PHPFUI/README.md

 ## Versioning

-Versioning will match the [Zurb Foundation versions](https://github.com/foundation/foundation-sites/releases) for Major semantic versions.
+Versioning will match the [Foundation versions](https://github.com/foundation/foundation-sites/releases) for Major semantic versions.
 PHPUI will always support the most recent version of Foundation possible for the Major version.
 PHPFUI Minor version will include breaking changes and may incorporate changes for the latest version of Foundation.
 The PHPFUI Patch version will include non breaking changes or additions.
 So PHPFUI Version 6.0.0 would be the first version of the library, 6.0.1 would be the first patch of PHPFUI.
 Both should work with any Foundation 6.5.x version.
 PHPFUI 6.1.0 would be a breaking change to PHPFUI, but still track Foundation 6.x.
 PHPFUI 7.0.0 would track Foundation 7.x series.

 ## Depreciation and Foundation changes